 Clothes and Designs on the Oregon Coast

 Need a gift for the stylish sea dreamers on your list?
 Doe & Arrow in Astoria focuses on Pacific Northwest designers and ethically sourced women’s clothes, plus adorable rompers for little ones.
 Women-owned Moxie Fair Trade in Manzanita supports women’s cooperatives around the world with their comfortable yet stylish women’s clothing and jewelry, while nearby Four Paws on the Beach has plenty of cute dog jackets for those misty beach strolls.
 With stores in both Seaside and Cannon Beach, C&R Mercantile supplies high-end outdoor-inspired clothing for everyone, including the family pet.
 In Newport 101 Local by Specifically Pacific offers up amazingly soft hoodies, joggers and accessories designed for the Pacific Northwest state of mind.
 Everything here is designed locally and hand-printed with ocean-friendly inks.
-You might find the perfect gift for your irreverent, outdoorsy cousin at Scout Northwest Trading Company in Lincoln City.
+You might find the perfect gift for your irreverent, outdoorsy cousin at Scout Northwest Trading Company with stores in Lincoln City and Seaside.
 Wild Coast Goods in Nehalem is also a trove of gorgeous handmade jewelry along with house plants and other fun, coastal accents, and in Brookings, Semi Aquatic Gallery is a great spot for surf-inspired art, hats, cards and other gifts.

 Food and Drink on the Oregon Coast